backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC Internet Access.md

     - **Does it have an EIP or public IP address**?
     - Is the route table properly configured?

-> [!note]- A subnet can only be associated with one route table at a time.
+> [!note]- A *subnet* can *only* be associated with *one route table* at a time.
+One the other hand a route table can be associated with many subnets.

 ## Bastion Hosts
 - If we create an EC2 instance in the private subnet we won’t be able to SSH into it since no internet access it allowed.